The Age of Consent (album): "I Feel Love (Medley)"

 "I Feel Love (Medley)" was released in April 1985, with sleeve cover art by Gill Whisson.
-It became a big hit in the UK, entering the Top 10 in its second week on chart and peaking at number 3 for two weeks.
+It became a big hit in the UK, entering the top 10 in its second week on the chart and peaking at number 3 for two weeks.

 Critical reception

-The Village Voice's Robert Christgau, in a contemporary review, wrote that "Good politics don't have to be this monochromatic" and criticised the "narrow dynamic range that afflicts so many falsettos, even those with impeccable reasons for singing like women."
+The Village Voice's Robert Christgau, in a contemporaneous review, noted the album's "two good singles" but added that "good politics don't have to be this monochromatic" and criticised the "narrow dynamic range that afflicts so many falsettos, even those with impeccable reasons for singing like women."
 The album ranked at number 12 in CMJ's "Top 20 Most-Played Albums of 1985" list.
 John Dougan of AllMusic retrospectively described the album's songs as "compelling vignettes about the vagaries of life as a gay man" and The Age of Consent as "simply a great album, period."

+Spin wrote, "The album's principal songs all mine the rather overworked vein of late-'70s disco.
+This is clearly the music they grew up loving, and they approach it as fans rather than cynics.
+Disco really isn't the right vehicle to carry the weight of sadness, anger and lust that they load onto it."